datamonk-dev/internship/content/01_foundation/01_linux/05_installation_and_maintenance.md

 1. Read through the explanations of package managers and types.
 2. Practice installing a few new utilities using `apt` and potentially `snap`.
-3. Experiment with `silversearch-ag` and `tree` for enhanced filesystem operations.
+3. Experiment with `silversearcher-ag` and `tree` for enhanced filesystem operations.
 4. Use `curl` and `wget` to interact with web resources.
 5. Try piping `curl` output to `jq` for JSON manipulation.
 6. Install and explore `fastfetch` and `btop` to monitor your system.